-Inspired by my recipe for, Crockpot Chicken Chili, this taco chili is a dump-and-go recipe that delivers intense flavor with minimal work and basic pantry staples.
+- Easy Instant Pot Recipe.
+Inspired by my recipe for Crockpot Chicken Chili, this taco chili is a dump-and-cook recipe that delivers intense flavor with minimal effort.

 Notes on Ingredients and Modifications